palikhov/west-marches/.github/ISSUE_TEMPLATE/character.md

 ## Potential Plot Hooks

 _People are flawed.
 Not even you dear adventurer are perfect!
 Has your character pissed someone off?
 Are they outlawed from a certain town for a... misunderstanding?
-Do they struggle to overcome something?_
+Do they struggle to overcome something: a paranoia, a physical limitation, an addiction?_

-_A paranoia, a physical limitation, an addiction?
-This is entirely optional, but depending on the flare the approving GM may award an XP bonus while your character struggles with their demons._
+_This is entirely optional, but depending on the flare the approving GM may award an XP bonus while your character struggles with their demons._